 I select trailer type depending on how I'm fishing the jig.
 If I'm swimming the bait or I know that most of the hits are occurring on the fall, then I will use an action-type trailer like a twin tail grub or a action-type Uncle Josh Craw Frog or Flippin Frog.
 If most of the bites are occurring after the bait has been sitting on the bottom or for less aggressive fish (cold water), I will use the traditional types of Uncle Josh Pork Trailers like the 11A, Spin 101, and Big Daddy or J-Frog plastic trailer.

-Besides the Stone Jig, I also like to use plastics like the Draggin Series by Mann's.
-I'll use the IT for creature applications, the Flippin Tube for a more subtle fall, the Lizard in the any of the Spawn phases, and a craw especially in thick matted vegetation.
+Besides the Stone Jig, I also like to use plastics such as creature applications, tubes for a more subtle fall, the Lizard in the any of the Spawn phases, and a craw especially in thick matted vegetation.

 Tackle and Equipment